MarcMachaczek/FractonNQS/README.md

 # Neural Network Quantum States (NQS) for Fracton Models

-This is the code repository for the Master project titled "Neural Network Quantum States for Fracton Models".
+This is the code repository for the  paper "Neural Quantum State Study of Fracton Models".

-Based on JAX and NetKet3, it provides functionality for training NQS on the 2d Toric Code and 3d Checkerboard fracton model subject to uniform magnetic fields.
-In particular, this package handles translational symmetries for qubits and correlators to implement a translation-invariant correlation-enhanced RBM for the Toric Code, as described in [Valenti et al.](https://arxiv.org/abs/2103.05017), and the Checkerboard model.
+Based on JAX and NetKet3, it provides functionality for training NQS on the 3d Checkerboard fracton model (and the 2d toric code) subject to uniform magnetic fields.
+In particular, this package handles translational symmetries for qubits and correlators to implement a translation-invariant correlation-enhanced RBM, as introduced in [Valenti et al.](https://arxiv.org/abs/2103.05017) for the toric code.
 Custom operator and neural network implementations with GPU support allow for simulations of up to 512 qubits on the Checkerboard model using a single NVIDIA A100 or V100 GPU.
 Calculating the energy and magnetization from the trained NQS for different magnetic fields, for instance, indicates a strong-first order phase transition.

-This code repository is still subject to change and represents only a preliminary version.

 ## Setup